What NBN speed tier do you need?

 On the downside, because most streaming services that offer 4K content require a minimum of 25 Mbps to do so, you'll likely experience buffering - especially if you plan on using the internet for any other reason simultaneously.

-Upload-wise, 5 Mbps isn't anything to write home about, but it'll be enough to conduct reasonably clear video calls and upload the odd medium-sized file.
+An NBN upload speed of 5 Mbps isn't anything to write home about, but it'll be enough to conduct reasonably clear video calls and upload the odd medium-sized file.
 If your job requires you to upload lots of large files on a regular basis, NBN 25 probably won't be fast enough for you.

 Below are the most cheapest NBN 25 plans right now.